core-infra-svcs/dashboard-api-go/client/docs/DevicesSerialApplianceRadioSettingsTwoFourGhzSettings.md

 HasTargetPower returns a boolean if a field has been set.

+### SetTargetPowerNil

+`func (o *DevicesSerialApplianceRadioSettingsTwoFourGhzSettings) SetTargetPowerNil(b bool)`

+ SetTargetPowerNil sets the value for TargetPower to be an explicit nil

+### UnsetTargetPower
+`func (o *DevicesSerialApplianceRadioSettingsTwoFourGhzSettings) UnsetTargetPower()`

+UnsetTargetPower ensures that no value is present for TargetPower, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)